MaibornWolff/codecharta/analysis/export/CSVExporter/README.md

 # CSVExporter (experimental)

-Generates CSV file with header from visualization data
+Generates a CSV file from a cc.json File.
+The CSV file will have a header as described below.

 ## Usage

+`ccsh csvexport <file>` Input file

+`--depth-of-hierarchy=<maxHierarchy>` Optional: Defines how many layers of the project structure should be listed.
+DEFAULT: 10.

+`--output-file=<output> , -o=<output>` Optional: Generates csv file instead of output in CLI.

+`--help , -help` Gives list of flags.

-### CSV Export
+### CSV Export Header

 _Conventions for csv output:_